Professor John Barclay

 At undergraduate and Masters levels I teach a number of topics in the New Testament and early Christianity: gospel passion narratives, Pauline theology, the social formation of the early church, and (at Masters level) the history of interpretation of Paul (from the beginning to today).

-I have had a long history of supervising postgraduate (MA and PhD) students, bringing 41 doctoral students thus far to successful completion.
-I am currently supervising doctoral students on a range of topics including: hermeneutical issues in women's response to Ephesians 5.21-31; Paul, glory and power; the use of the emotions in 1 Peter; Paul and the inculcation of an emotional regime; the use of Genesis and Isaiah in Galatians 4; life and death in Galatians, 4 Maccabees and 4 Ezra; Pseudo-Philo and Romans 9-11; sensitivity to the views of outsiders in the Pauline corpus; the meaning of faith in Paul.
+I have had a long history of supervising postgraduate (MA and PhD) students, bringing 46 doctoral students thus far to successful completion.
+I am currently supervising doctoral students on a range of topics including: hermeneutical issues in women's response to Ephesians 5.21-31; Pseudo-Philo and Romans 9-11; sensitivity to the views of outsiders in the Pauline corpus; Paul and the Stoic notion of adiaphora; Christ and the ethic of love in Galatians; the social level and social experiences of believers in Thessalonica and Corinth; the paradox of strength-in-weakness in 2 Corinthians; and a comparison between Paul and Philodemus on community upbuilding.

 I am open to supervising research in a range of fields relating to the New Testament and early Judaism and am happy to respond to email enquiries at any stage of interest or application.
 Most years I am also present at the SBL Annual meeting and am glad to meet prospective students there.

-I am currently (until December 2016) working 50% of my time in the Faculty of Arts and Humanities, as deputy Head for Undergraduate Learning and Teaching.
-The other 50% is spent on teaching at the MA level, research and supervising research students.
+I am currently President of TRS-UK, the body that represents and co-ordinates all the Departments of Theology and Religion/Religious Studies in the UK, together with twelve subject associations..
 Out of the study I enjoy my family, cycling, music, and watching rugby.
 Having spent two sabbatical periods in New Zealand (University of Otago, Dunedin), I am also a fan of the All Blacks!

 - Barclay, J.M.G.
 (2015).
 Paul and the Gift.
 Grand Rapids, MI: Eerdmans.